colemancda/junkbot-swift/ports/portmaster/README.md

 `make zip` additionally produces `.build-package/junkbot.zip` (the artifact named by `port.json`). `make docker-build` runs just the cross-compile step.

+CI also builds this on every push: the `portmaster` job in `.github/workflows/swift.yml` runs `make zip` on GitHub's native arm64 runner (`ubuntu-24.04-arm`) and uploads the archive as the `junkbot-portmaster-aarch64` workflow artifact.

 The binaries statically link the Swift runtime (`--static-swift-stdlib`) so no Swift installation is needed on the device; glibc is still linked dynamically, hence `min_glibc: 2.35` (jammy's) in `port.json`.
 Only aarch64 is packaged for now - an x86_64